bendourthe/signal-processing-toolbox/Matlab/denoising/README.md

 __
 ### Linear detrending
 #### Definition
-Applies the detrend function remove the linear trend from a time series.
+Applies the detrend function to remove the linear trend from a time series.
     Note: added option to plot original and filtered signals.
 #### Input
     signal: nx1 array corresponding to the tested time series